Project-Haystack/xeto/src/xeto/doc.xeto/Specs.md

   ph.equips::NaturalGasMeter  // qualified name
 ```

-Dict slots are also specs with a qname formed from the parent spec
+Dict slots are also specs that follow same naming restrictions but must start
+with a lower case letter.
+Slot specs have a qname formed from the parent
-qname and a dot:
+spec qname and a dot:

 ```
 LibDepend: Dict {